 What amenities are provided?

 Basic amenities include male and female WCs and sinks.
 No facilities such as electricity hook-ups or potable water will be provided at individual pitch locations.
 The NSP is for emergency use only.

 Will the area be secure?

 Yes.
 Full details available on the planning portal

 Have West Midlands Police been involved?

 Yes.
-The police have been consulted on sites which the council consider viable and support the Gorsebrook Road location.
+The police were consulted on locations which the council considered viable and supported the Gorsebrook Road location.

 Can I see scientific reports and impact assessments relating to the proposal?